KXLT-TV: Fox affiliate

 On January 19, 1998, Shockley relaunched the station as a Fox affiliate.
 Previously, cable systems on the Minnesota side of the market carried WFTC (and before it KMSP), while those on the Iowa side carried KDSM-TV from Des Moines.
-Shockley instantly invested in the station, upgrading it to full power operations and moving to new studios in November of that year.
+Shockley invested in the station, upgrading it to full-power operations and moving to new studios in November of that year.
 On November 1, 1998, in partnership with The WB, KXLT established a cable-only affiliate of the network.
 Known by the faux calls "KWBR", the station was programmed by the national The WB 100+ service, but local promotion and advertising sales were handled by KXLT.

 In 2001, Shockley Communications was bought by Quincy Newspapers, owner of KTTC.
 However, Quincy could not buy KXLT due to Federal Communications Commission (FCC) rules governing duopolies.
 The FCC does not allow two of the four highest-rated stations to be owned by one company.
 Additionally, Rochester–Austin–Mason City has only six full-power stations, not enough to legally permit a duopoly in any case.
 Nevertheless, Quincy took over KXLT's operations under a shared services agreement.
 As part of the arrangement, Quincy provided all technical support, promotions, commercial production, and master control for KXLT.
 Shockley would later sell the station to SagamoreHill Broadcasting in 2005.

 In September 2006, The WB and UPN merged to create The CW.
 KTTC subsequently established a new second digital subchannel to offer The CW through The CW Plus, a similar national programming service to The WB 100+.
 At that point, the "KWBR" operation was shut down.
 KXLT has been digital-only since February 17, 2009, with it remaining on-air for a few more days airing "nightlight" service.
-KXLT's digital facility on channel 46 has been fully operational since 2004 until 2018, when the station relocated to channel 26 in the repack.
+KXLT's digital facility on channel 46 was fully operational from 2004 until 2018, when the station relocated to channel 26 in the repack.

 On January 9, 2025, Gray Media, which assumed the KXLT SSA through its purchase of Quincy Media, announced it would buy the station outright for $490,000.
 Gray applied for a failing station waiver.
 The sale was completed on March 21.